Avatar!

 Indeed, there’s a scene at the beginning of the movie where the company’s representative bemoans the lack of gratitude and cooperation from the indigenous people.
 “We build them schools and teach them English … give them medicine … roads!
 But they prefer mud.”

 On today’s Earth, in contrast, when oil companies tear through jungle, desert and tundra is search of oil, they don’t trouble themselves with the natives, much less bother to teach them English.
-Martin Boorman’s Emerald Forest captured this all too well.
+Martin John Boorman’s Emerald Forest captured this all too well.
 The mining companies come in with everything they need to extract the resources from beneath the inconveniently placed communities of indigenous people.
 So why bother to teach the Na’vi English, when the profit motive demands they be killed or moved elsewhere?
 It’s tempting to think this a mere plot device, so that hero and his lover can banter without subtitles to an audience suspicious of reading anything on a screen (and with reason: I’m a little gun shy of alien-language subtitles ever since Star Trek: The Motion Picture).

 Back on Earth, Obama’s education secretary Arne Duncan has the answer to the English language conundrum.
 In responding to the crisis in US education, Duncan explains why education funding is so urgent: “There’s a real sense of economic imperative.
 We have to educate our way [to] a better economy.”
 Perish the thought that education should have a social imperative – these days, the function of education is to get labor to be more responsive and productive.
 The purpose of education is to make money.